 The most poignant memory I have of Pindell occurred at that same party with the sparklers.
 When it was a little later in the evening and the smell of sulpher had dissipated, Pindell took me aside and told me that he had something to say.
-He then professed that he had feelings for me.
-His words sounded rehearsed.
-Stunned, I told him the truth as sweetly as I could: I was not attracted to him, and my feelings for him were more like the feelings one has for a brother.
+He then professed that he was romantically attracted to me.
+His words sounded stilted and rehearsed.
+Stunned, I told him the truth as sweetly as I could: I was not interested in him that way.
 He took it well and it did not interfere with our friendship.
 While I was a little disturbed by his revelation—Pindell was crazy, after all—I was also moved and flattered.
 It took immense courage for him to share his feelings with me.

 We lost touch after our conservatory days.
 Several years passed.
 The world began to change.
 Almost overnight taking drugs became commonplace, there were massive protests against the war in Vietnam, boys let their hair grow long, profanity became commonplace, kids largely stopped bathing, and a new group of people my age sprang up called hippies.
 It was then that I bumped into Pindell.
 It would be the last time that I ever saw him.

-I was walking down a street in Boston.
-He was going the opposite direction from me.
+I was walking down Newbury street in Boston.
+He was on the sidewalk going the opposite direction from me.
 He looked wildly different.
 He looked, well…normal.
-He had lost weight, he was dressed neatly in professional clothing, his hair was expertly groomed, he had on a nice pair of glasses, and his eyes no longer darted here and there in the glazed, crazy way I was used to.
+He had lost weight, he was dressed neatly in professional clothing, his hair was expertly groomed, he had on a nice pair of glasses that were not taped together, and his eyes no longer darted here and there in the glazed, crazy way I was used to.
 No, he made pleasant eye contact and there was expression on his formerly wooden face.
 Even his voice and posture had shifted.
 This was not a man who would interrupt a conversation to sniff at his armpits.

 “Pindell,” I exclaimed.
 “What’s happened to you?!”